We have great grocery stores in Bellevue,” you say. “Why would I bother to make an extra trip to a farmers market?”

 - FOSTER CROP DIVERSITY.
 I’m currently reading this fascinating book, which I’ll post about next week when I finish, about the perils of our monocultural worldwide food supply.
 “In 2016…80% of the calories consumed by humans came from just twelve species and 90% from fifteen species” (Never Out of Season, p3).
 Why is that a problem?
 Think Irish Potato Famine.
 Our worldwide food supply is vulnerable to disease and pathogens, since we generally mass-grow just one variety of things.
 Not at the farmers market!
 Our farmers cultivate multiple varieties of familiar and less familiar fruits and vegetables, and, as a result, they take greater advantage of the entire growing season and reduce the harvest vulnerability.
 More genetic diversity = more robust food supply.

 - BRANCH OUT, FOOD-WISE.
 Speaking of fostering diversity, we tend to get in ruts, food-wise.
-At the restaurant we always order the same thing.
+At the restaurant that we just remodeled with some nice light fixtures, magnetite glazing windows and other fancy things, we always order the same thing.
 We eat the same thing for breakfast and lunch every day, and rotate among seven dishes for dinners.
 Hey, the time will come when our taste buds wither, and we have to dump more and more salt on food to make it taste like anything, even if we still have the teeth to chew it up–let’s make the most of our food-is-glorious window!
 At the Market, not only can we buy foods outside our eating ruts, but we can ask the farmers and other people we see buying that food how they like to prepare it.
 When’s the last time you whipped up some pea vines?
 Kabocha squash?
 Fiddlehead ferns?

 - DISCOVER THAT FOOD ACTUALLY HAS FLAVOR.
 Recently my daughter brought home a dozen red roses she’d gotten along with an invitation to prom.
 “Too bad they don’t smell like anything,” she said.
 That was when I explained to her that plenty of roses actually do smell like something, but ones that have been bred for mass-production were chosen for color and hardiness, not fragrance.
 The same thing happens to our food.
 In order to make fruits and vegetables survive the journey from field to table, often crossing thousands of miles, farmers bred for looks and durability, not flavor.
 You can’t say you don’t like a certain fruit or vegetable if you haven’t actually tasted one.
 A real one.
 Not its storebought counterpart.